 What do you REALLY want to "talk" about?

 1984 is the year my love for music became an obsession and a way of life.
-It was also the year I started to attend live concerts and continued to do so with great regularity.
+It was also the year I started to attend live concerts and continue to do so with great regularity.

 With my musical skills honed from playing an instrument in the school band from fifth grade on, I was also enjoying the performance and theory of music, which I owe to my junior and high school music teacher, who always encouraged and inspired me to become a serious musician.
 The combination of my new love for recorded and live music and interest in the school music program led to me to pursue a bachelor’s degree in music education.